 No one would deny that office life is insanely busy and sometimes you just do not have the chance to prepare lunch.
 That said, it would be wise to try and eat healthy as much as possible.
 Pay attention to portion size and caloric intake.
 Even if you think your schedule will not allow it, you have to find time to exercise either before work, during lunch, or once you get off.
 Even a mile-long run or walk is better than nothing and will not take more than 10 minutes of your time.
 Consider downloading an application to help you set exercise goals and healthy routines, track your activity, and stay motivated.

 Forward head posture is frequently referred to as “text neck” and is an increasingly common cause for spinal or muscle problems in the upper back, shoulders, and neck.
 Much of this is caused by hunching over a desk or staring down at a phone.
 That’s right, sitting is the new smoking.
-To prevent such issues, it is essential you exercise and practice good posture.
+If you have a desk job, to prevent such issues, it is essential you exercise and practice good posture.
 This looks like the following:

 - An aligned spine